The Short Answer

 What Passing a Scan Does Not Prove

 A clean scan only confirms that the encoded data is well formed and clears the age threshold.
 It does not confirm that the card is genuine or that the person holding it is the owner.
+This is the exact gap a borrowed real ID falls into, since its data is genuine but the face is not; see using someone else's ID vs a fake ID.
 That gap is exactly why trained door staff still do a physical and behavioral check after the beep.
 For the human side of the door decision, see how bouncers check IDs, and for the manual visual tells, see how to spot fake IDs by hand.

 The newest layer of verification removes the encoded-data shortcut entirely.
 Mobile credentials are signed cryptographically, so the data cannot simply be re-encoded onto a blank card.
 See how mobile driver's licenses change the math for where this is heading.